riderodd/react-native-vosk/README.md

   model-de-de/
 ```

 You can import as many models as you want.
-If your model folder does not starts with `model-`, you won't be able to load it.
-The model folder must contains all the files provided in the zip you downloaded from Vosk website.
+If your model folder does not start with `model-`, you won't be able to load it.
+The model folder must contain all the files provided in the zip you downloaded from Vosk website.
 If you don't have the `assets` folder in your project, just create it.

 If you have any trouble, double check you are following the naming convention, or check the example project provided with the library : [example](https://github.com/riderodd/react-native-vosk/tree/main/example)